jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 ### Why this is great

-It's efficient.
+It's **efficient**.
 There's nothing like getting 4 hours of your life back, and given the choice, potential peer reviewers will jump for it every time, and will thank you for it.

+It also **makes procrastination impossible**, at least on the part of a peer reviewer.
+If you're sitting in a room with someone, you're not going to go off and check twitter or get distracted.
+As a manager this is reassuring.
+Just put something on the calendar, and you know the reviewer's work will be done by the end of that meeting.

+With the right prompting, you can get a lot **more volume** from people who don't think they have much to say, or who would normally write very little.
+Eliminating the friction of having to write everything down doesn't hurt, either.

-There's no loss of fidelity — written reviews produced this way are typically of equal if not higher quality than those produced by traditional means.
+There's **no loss of fidelity** — written reviews produced this way are typically of equal if not higher quality than those produced by traditional means.
 In my experience, it's pretty rare for the reviewer to make significant changes in the "approval" step — usually it's just a phrase here or there.

 But on top of this, you also get things in an interview that the reviewer would have never written down.
-Interviewing someone turns out to be a remarkably effective way of getting honest feedback out of them, particularly critical feedback.
+Interviewing someone turns out to be a remarkably effective way of getting honest feedback out of them, particularly **critical feedback**.
 There's a reason reporters want to interview people in person instead of sending a one-line email and waiting for a response.

-With the right prompting, you can get a lot more volume from people who don't think they have much to say, or who would normally write very little.
-Eliminating the friction of having to write everything down doesn't hurt, either.

-This method also removes the possibility of procrastination (at least on the part of a peer reviewer).
-If you're sitting in a room with someone, you're not going to go off and check twitter or get distracted.
-As a manager this is reassuring — just put something on the calendar, and you know the reviewer's work will be done by the end of that meeting.

 ### Why it works